LGBTQ rights in Russia: Russian Federation

 The fall of the USSR accelerated the progress of the gay movement in Russia.
 Gay publications and plays appeared.
 In 1992, President Boris Yeltsin issued a decree repealing Article 121; however, those previously convicted under this article were not officially amnestied.
-In 1999, Russia adopted the ICD-10 standards, thereby removing homosexuality from the national registry of recognized diseases.
+In 1999, Russia adopted the ICD-10 standards, thereby removing homosexuality from the national registry of recognised diseases.

-In 2004, Russian State Duma member Alexander Chuyev introduced a bill to ban "homosexual propaganda," but the Prime Minister's office opposed the bill, noting that it would violate the Russian Constitution and the European Convention on Human Rights.
+In 2004, Russian State Duma member Alexander Chuyev introduced a bill to ban "homosexual propaganda", but the Prime Minister's office opposed the bill, noting that it would violate the Russian Constitution and the European Convention on Human Rights.
 There were attempts to ban "homosexual propaganda" in Russia in 2003, 2004, and 2006, each opposed by government.
-Human Rights First attributes these events to the decriminalization of homosexuality and growing personal freedom in Russia, as a result of which LGBT people desired to live more openly; however, "homophobia and antigay hate crime remained serious problems".
+Human Rights First attributes these events to the decriminalisation of homosexuality and growing personal freedom in Russia, as a result of which LGBTQ people desired to live more openly; however, "homophobia and antigay hate crime remained serious problems".

-In April 2007, LGBT activists sent a letter to the Ministry of Health, demanding that the ban on blood donation by homosexual men be lifted, calling such a ban "discriminatory and destructive not only for homosexuals", and that the Ministry of Health’s order of 14 September 2001 be revised.
+In April 2007, LGBTQ activists sent a letter to the Ministry of Health, demanding that the ban on blood donation by homosexual men be lifted, calling such a ban "discriminatory and destructive not only for homosexuals", and that the Ministry of Health's order of 14 September 2001 be revised.
 On 16 April 2008, the Minister of Health Tatyana Golikova issued the order "On Amending the Order of the Ministry of Health of the Russian Federation of 14 September 2001 No. 364 "On Approval of the Procedure for Medical Examination of a Blood Donor and its Components," thereby lifting the ban on blood donation by men who have sex with men.
 The order was registered with the Ministry of Justice on 13 May 2008 and came into force on 23 May.